53of 100

 Local tick habitat

-Lyndon is 94% natural land cover (71% forest, plus open and brushy areas) across its 39.34 sq mi, home to about 5,638 people.
+Lyndon is 94% natural land cover (70% forest, plus open and brushy areas) across its 39.34 sq mi, home to about 5,638 people.
 That makes it the 15th-most wooded of the 17 towns in Caledonia County.
-Deer ticks live in wooded areas, along trail edges, and in tall grass — the more of that a town has, the more places ticks can quest.
+Deer ticks live in wooded areas, along trail edges, and in tall grass: the more of that a town has, the more places ticks can quest.

-Caledonia County reports about 178 Lyme cases per 100,000 people a year, the 82nd-highest of 210 Northeast counties.
+Caledonia County reports about 178 Lyme cases per 100,000 people a year, in the top 5% of U.S. counties for reported Lyme disease.
 That county-level disease pressure, combined with Lyndon's local habitat, sets how high its daily score can climb when the weather and season allow.

 Is it tick season in Lyndon right now?

 Yes.
-Nymphs are questing, the highest-risk stage for people.
-In Lyndon, today's risk reads moderate (54/100).
+Deer-tick nymphs are tapering as lone-star seed ticks swarm where that tick is established.
+In Lyndon, today's risk reads moderate (53/100).
 Ticks are active.
 Use repellent, stick to trails, and do a tick check when you come inside.

 Nearby towns